-Filled with roasted root vegetables, wheat berries, leafy greens and topped with an apple cider vinegar dressing, this roasted vegetable salad is a colourful and flavourful winter salad that works equally well as a vegetarian main course or a hearty side dish.
+Filled with roasted root vegetables, wheat berries, leafy greens and topped with an apple cider vinegar dressing, this roasted vegetable salad is a colorful and flavourful winter salad that works equally well as a vegetarian main course or a hearty side dish.

-I opted to include wheat berries as the base to this root vegetable salad to give it a slightly heartier texture and make it a more filling dish.
+I opted to include wheat berries as the base of this root vegetable salad to give it a slightly heartier texture and make it a more filling dish.
 Although I used beets, butternut squash, and carrots, you could easily swap or mix and match any winter vegetables that you enjoy; parsnips, sweet potatoes, celery root, radishes, rutabagas, and/or turnips would all work very well.

 More Roasted Vegetable Recipes: